Protein sequence viewer

 • Pfam-N annotations result from a deep learning methodology developed by the Google Research team led by Dr Lucy Colwell to increase the Pfam coverage of protein sequences

-Protein sequence viewer Other features and Genome3D annotations for O75069
+Protein sequence viewer External Sources for O75069